 Field Description

 Authentication

 Authenticate This option defines a user-name for an authentication

 by request.
 Choose one of the following:

-• ani - Calling-Station-ID (caller's number) is
+• ani - calling-Station-ID (caller's number) is

 used for an authentication request.

-• dnis - Called-Station-ID (access number
+• dnis - called-Station-ID (access number

 which was dialed) is used for an

 authentication request.
 This application

 establishes a callback to the associated

 number parameter of the account equal to the

 access number.

-• none - Do not immediately authenticate.
+• none - do not immediately authenticate.
+This

-This application prompts the user to enter a
+application prompts the user to enter a card

+number for authentication after calling the

+user back.

-card number for authentication after calling the user back.
-Auto When enabled, this allows a caller to use callback registration with the auto registration feature.
+Auto registration When enabled, this allows a caller to use callback with the auto registration feature.
 When the customer dials an access number, the system drops the call to initiate a callback.
 Customer is prompted to enter a PIN number and after successful PIN validation, the system adds the caller's number as an alias to the customer's account.
 Maximum Maximum number of attempts for a user to enter a login attempts card number.
 By default: 3.
 Authorization Disconnect call You can configure the system to disconnect a call before, sec before an account's balance is actually depleted.
 Specify in seconds (till the calculated end of the call) when to disconnect the call.
 Expected This option verifies that the account's balance is connect time sufficient for the leg B setup time.
-If the Fernande decomposition and the instance of the second seco If the Expected connect time value is more than the maximum leg A duration, leg B will not be allowed.
+If the Expected connect time value is more than the maximum leg A duration, leg B will not be allowed.
 By default: 20 seconds.
-Internal Specifies an internal account. account opecines an internal account.
-Also, you can allow/deny certain destinations in this account's tariff as the initial callback will be authorized with the 'fake account'.
-NOTE : If it is not defined, the Media Server uses the Dantuintian application access number by default.
-Restriction calls for When account balance is less than product breakage accounts with and disconnect is defined, IVR plays the "you have insufficient funds" voice prompt and disconnects the low balance call. low balance can.
+Internal Specifies an internal account. account Also, you can allow/deny certain destinations in this account's tariff as the initial callback will be authorized with the 'fake account'.
+NOTE : If it is not defined, the Media Server uses the application access number by default.
+Restriction When account balance is less than product breakage calls for and disconnect is defined, IVR plays the "you have accounts with insufficient funds" voice prompt and disconnects the low balance call.
 If no outgoing calls is defined, IVR prompts for the destination number but gives a busy tone and drops the call immediately after dialing it.
 Option none disables this feature.
 Send When enabled, an authorization request will be sent authorization along with authentication.
-It allows you to: Check if the caller has sufficient balance to initiate a call leg (i.e. user will not be called back if the balance is insufficient).
+It allows you to: Check if the caller has sufficient balance to initiate a call leg (e.g., user will not be called back if the balance is insufficient).